• English

 el-badari-region

 Many archaeological findings dating back to the Pre-dynastic era have been found in the Al Badari region.
 Slate palettes, red polished pottery pots, stone vases, ivory and terracotta anthropomorphic figures, and flint have been discovered.
-The pottery that was buried with the dead is the most characteristic Element of the Badarian culture.
+The pottery buried with the dead is the most characteristic Element of the Badarian culture.
 It had been given a distinctive and decorative rippled surface.
-Many tools like bifacial sickles, end-scrapers, axes, perforators, and concave base arrowheads have been found as well.
-Remains of many animals like sheep, dogs, and cats in cemeteries indicate that the people living in this city were engaged in animal husbandry and had pets.
+Many tools like bifacial sickles, end-scrapers, axes, perforators, and concave base arrowheads have also been found.
+Remains of many animals like sheep, dogs, and cats in cemeteries indicate that the people in this city were engaged in animal husbandry and had pets.

-Although there is no clear evidence of buildings at that time, remains of wooden stumps indicate huts or some shelters were constructed by the locals in ancient times.
-Basalt vases and elephant ivory carvings indicate that the Badarians interacted with cultures around them and the size of their pots points out the fact that they were not nomads but lived in a stavle settlement.
-A number of deep pits were also found which have been assumed to have been used as granaries.
+Although there is no clear evidence of buildings at that time, remains of wooden stumps indicate that huts were constructed huts or some shelters in ancient times.
+Basalt vases and elephant ivory carvings suggest that the Bavarians interacted with the cultures around them.
+Their pots points show that they were not nomads but lived in a stable stable.
+Several deep pits were also found, which have been assumed to have been used as granaries.

 Cemeteries in the Badarian Region

-The decorations of Badarian graves have been very helpful for archaeologists in interpreting the culture of the Badarians.
-Excavations have revealed black and thin brown ceramics which indicates that there were skilled potters working during that time.
-The deceased were wrapped in animal skins or reed matting and simple belongings like stone beads or shells were placed on them.
+The decorations of Badarian graves have been very helpful for archaeologists in interpreting the culture of the Bavarians.
+Excavations have revealed black and thin brown ceramics, indicating that skilled potters were working during that time.
+The deceased were wrapped in animal skins or reed matting, and simple belongings like stone beads or shells were placed on them.
 Some simple tools have also been found in graves.
-The pottery at cemeteries has also pointed to the fact that Badarians had a good food source which gave them spare time to indulge in the art.
+The pottery at cemeteries has also pointed to the fact that Bavarians had a good food source, giving them spare time to indulge in the art.

 The Nearby Town of Deir Teas

 Deir Teas is a village near Al Badari.
-The pottery found here shows that a lot of development in terms of decoration and shape had taken place by the time of this settlement.
-Cups in the shape of lotus flowers have been found, for example, showing a very high level of art.
-This cemetery site dates to the Amratian phase belonging to Egypt's pre-dynastic culture.
+The pottery found here shows that a great deal of decoration and shape development occurred by the time of this settlement.
+For example, cups in the form of lotus flowers offer a very high level of art.
+This cemetery site dates to the Amratian phase, belonging to Egypt's pre-dynastic culture.
 Some archeologists also believe that this site is an extension of Badarian culture.

-Artifacts which have been found at al Badari have been quite varied.
-Badarian ware is the name given by Petrie to the distinctive pottery and this is because of the exclusive polished red vessels with black tops.
-The Badarian people were also the first in Egypt to make copper bead-shaped metal objects.
-Excavation of the site has given a very detailed insight into the Badarian culture but owing to the growing demand for land many of the ruins are slowly being lost.
+Artifacts found at al Badari have been quite varied.
+Badarian ware is the name Petrie gave to the distinctive pottery, and this is because of the exclusive polished red vessels with black tops.
+The Badarian people were the first to make copper bead-shaped metal objects in Egypt.
+Excavation of the site has given a very detailed insight into the Badarian culture, but owing to the growing demand for land, many of the ruins are slowly being lost.

 • Egypt consultant